cmsb2g/B2GAnaFW/README.md

 ## Version

-This version is used to produced B2G EDMNtuples for 76X samples, storing jet SV mass.
-Needs modified version of JetToolBox, see below:
-N.B.: NOT stable version, testing phase.
+This is a prroduction version of the B2G EDMNtuples.
+Updates since last production tag ``v7.6.x_v1.0'':
+- SV mass stored
+- CMSTopTagger not supported any more.

 ## Instructions